-Ferragudo with its fisherman’s houses, picturesque church, beautiful beaches and Castel de São João do Arade makes for a pleasant daytrip.
+Ferragudo with its fisherman’s houses, picturesque church, beautiful beaches and hidden fortress makes for a pleasant daytrip.
 Although, lately visitors are spending longer here and there is a small amount of accommodation available to stay in.
-The small harbour where the ferries dock, is lined with popular fish restaurants and in the water small boats bobbing.
+The small harbour where the ferries dock, is lined with great fish restaurants and in the water you’ll see charming boats bobbing up and down.
 Ferragudo’s pretty village centre features palm tree lined gardens, and a small river leading to the main cobbled square of Praça Rainha Dona Leonor.
-This is a lively square with several cafés and restaurants which makes a great spot to start any visit to Ferragudo.
+This is a lively square with several cafés and restaurants, which makes a great spot to start any visit to Ferragudo.
 After a refreshment then its best to explore Ferragudo’s narrow and cobbled streets.
 Along the streets row upon row of colourful houses await and its difficult to choose any particular street to aim for as lots of them look like this!

 Ferragudo Church – Igreja da Nossa Senhora and Garden

 Above the village and on the top of the hill is Ferragudo’s church – Igreja Nossa Senhora da Conceição.
 An original church dates to long before 1520.
 As the records explicitly state that Câmara de Silves requested the church to be renovated in 1520.
 Unfortunately, that church would be destroyed in the great earthquake of 1755.
 Following the earthquake, it would be rebuilt to its current specifications and imposing façade.
 It’s typically Baroque architecture and similar in style to many of the other nearby churches of this time period.